 Andre – For a song like this, the biggest production challenge is not doing too much.
 It’s like recording Elvis, you want to let the artist be themselves.
 But what makes this song such a hit is that it could be redone in every possible style and it would still work.
 You could sing it around a campfire, do a hard rock version, anything really.
 Other than maybe trap, ha!

 So, if you’re setting out to compose a hit, you might want to consider using the elements that make Mariah’s Christmas song so popular.
-With its orchestral arrangement, the tune maximized its commercial potential by making it a perfect accompaniment for a wide variety of publishing applications, from film to tv, to commercials.
+With its orchestral arrangement, the tune maximized its commercial potential by making it a perfect accompaniment for a wide variety of publishing applications, from film to TV, to commercials.
 And with its emotional introduction followed by a “rocking around the Christmas tree” vibe, it invokes not only nostalgia but good times, something that everybody is looking for during the holidays.
 Add on the fact that your track could get a yearly bump in sales and royalties, what have you got to lose?

-By Micheal Perry
+Written by Micheal Perry